November 6, 2025

 STL

 STL is short for Standard Tessellation Language.
-A CAD design saved in STL file format is easily readable by relevant slicing softwares used in 3D printing.
+A CAD design saved in STL file format is easily readable by relevant slicing software used in 3D printing.
 An STL file only contains surface geometry information and does not store other properties like colour and texture.
 It is the most commonly accepted file format used in 3D printing.

 Stratasys